dribblewithclong/House-Prices-Prediction-in-Ho-Chi-Minh-City/README.md

-# HO CHI MINH CITY HOUSE PRICE PREDICTION PROJECT
+# HO CHI MINH CITY HOUSE PRICE PREDICTION

 ## Introduction
 - In this project, I will build a web app for predicting the house price in Ho Chi Minh City based on the datasets scraped at website [Propzy](propzy.vn).